|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 Other info pages

-Please note that as a matter of policy I rarely engage in conversation with anonymous posters.
-If you won't use your real name when talking to me, then why should I make the personal effort to respond?
-Anonymous comments are also much more likely to be summarily deleted if I feel like it...comments powered by Disqus Northlight Images prides itself on its independence when giving advice.
+I like to know who I'm talking to (just like in real life) so anonymous comments are much more likely to be ignored or sumarily deleted.comments powered by Disqus Northlight Images prides itself on its independence when giving advice.
 We do not sell hardware or software and have no direct commercial links with any of the software or hardware vendors that may be mentioned here.
 See our Review Policy for more information.

 You can search all the many hundreds of articles and reviews on the site for more information